dylan7474/smartTermOpenwebui/README.md

 make
 ```

-This will compile the `smart_terminal` binary.
+This will compile the `smartTerm` binary.
 To remove build artifacts, run `make clean`.
 You can install the binary system-wide with `sudo make install`.

 ## Basic Controls